Types of evaporator coil

 Clean the Coil

-Use a coil cleaner and soft brush to gently remove any dust, dirt, or debris from the coil fins.
-This will help maintain airflow and efficiency.
+Use a coil cleaning solution and soft brush to gently remove any dirt, dust, or debris buildup on the coil fins and tubing.

 3. 3